Joint mixability of elliptical distributions and related families

 {{}}

-0.01cm { {\bf Abstract}} { { In this paper, we further develop the theory of complete mixability and joint mixability for some distribution families.
-We generalize a result of R\"uschendorf and Uckelmann (2002) related to complete mixability of continuous distribution function having a symmetric and unimodal density.
-Two different proofs to a result of Wang and Wang (2016) which related to the joint mixability of elliptical distributions with the same characteristic generator are present.
-We solve the Open Problem 7 in Wang (2015) by constructing a bimodal-symmetric distribution.
+0.01cm { {\bf Abstract}} { { In this paper, three different proofs to a result of Wang, Peng and Yang (2013) which related to the joint mixability of elliptical distributions with the same characteristic generator are present.
+Moreover, we generalize this result to any distributions with finite second moments.
+An open problem proposed by Wang (2015) is solved by constructing a bimodal-symmetric distribution.
 The joint mixability of slash-elliptical distributions and skew-elliptical distributions is studied and the extension to multivariate distributions is also investigated.}}

-{\bf Keywords:} {\rm {{ Complete mixability, joint mixability, multivariate dependence, slash/skew-elliptical distributions, elliptical distributions}} }
+{\bf Keywords:} {\rm {{ Complete mixability; Joint mixability; Multivariate dependence; Slash/skew-elliptical distributions; Elliptical distributions}} }

 {\bf AMS subject classifications}: 60E05 60E10 60E15